 In 120 A.D., the Pantheon as we know it today was built by Emperor Hadrian.
 He seems to have been a good emperor, as they go.
 An interesting insight concerning the Pantheon is that he was so passionate about its architecture that he had Apollodorus of Damascus, a famous Greek architect of the time, executed due to an argument about the design of the temple.
 Perhaps the most stunning feature of the Pantheon is its spherical roof with an opening at the top, the Oculus, and its relationship to the huge entrance.

-he day when the Romans celebrated April 21 as the founding date of the city, for the sunlight at noon to enter the Oculus and strike a metal grille above the doorway, saturating the courtyard outside with light, as well as bathe the Emperor standing in the entrance of the Pantheon in light.
+The design had the singular purpose on the day when the Romans celebrated April 21 as the founding date of the city, for the sunlight at noon to enter the Oculus and strike a metal grille above the doorway, saturating the courtyard outside with light, as well as bathe the Emperor standing in the entrance of the Pantheon in light.
 For the ancients, as moderns, the Sun in mundane astrology rules the leader.
 The effect was to raise the new Emperor to the level of the gods; affirm his divinity.

-"By counting the essential parts of the building and relating those numbers to its shape and function, the structure clearly 'reads' as the Marriage of the Sun and the Moon.
+The importance of astrology to Hadrian is well known.
+His horoscope that survives from the 4th century A.D. was cast in the tropical zodiac.
+More importantly, Hadrian knew its symbolism, deriving only from the tropical placements, as these became a part of the Pantheon's design.
+Joost-Gaugier (1998) describes it thus: "By counting the essential parts of the building and relating those numbers to its shape and function, the structure clearly 'reads' as the Marriage of the Sun and the Moon.
 Hadrian's horoscope, well known to scholars of classical astrology, sets forth the time of his birth as occurring at a moment of 'coincidence' of the Sun and the Moon.
 His earliest biographers underline his special interest in the Sun and the Moon which corresponded with his Pythagorean interests."

 Moreover, on April 21, 120 A.D. in the uncorrected zodiac, the Sun entered the sign Taurus, a fruitful and earthy sign, fitting the sensible nature and practical philosophy of Hadrian.
 Perhaps it was to preserve this degree of 'beginning' on that day that a decision, involving the court astrologers, was effectively made to follow the tropical zodiac.
 Interestingly, this would also place Hadrian's own Sun, Moon and ascendant, all in Aquarius, in the auspicious rulership oriented 10th house.
 Hence, the Pantheon likely reflects his own horoscope, which is fascinating.